 My background in journalism has helped shape how I view my role in the classroom, which is guided by three principles: passion, dedication, and adaptability.
 I am driven by a desire to inspire students to both love and be critical of their vocation and to want to immerse themselves in it.
 Teaching goes far beyond the didactic conveyance of information for me; rather, it is an active exchange of ideas among everyone in the classroom.
 My overarching goal as an instructor is to help students find their place within the field while instilling in them the skills needed to excel, a critical awareness of their profession, and the excitement necessary to drive autonomous instruction.

 My primary teaching interests lie at the intersection of journalism, data science, and computer science.
 I regularly teach a course oriented around data-driven storytelling that emphasizes a critical understanding of data as objects and discourse as well as the skills necessary to gather, analyze, and visualize data-driven stories.
 I also regularly teach Introduction to Journalism, a foundational course in the Journalism Department at UMass.
-I have previously taught courses in information literacy and visual storytelling, and was selected to be a Lilly Teaching Fellow and was a finalist for UMass' Distinguished Teaching Award.
+I have previously taught courses in information literacy and visual storytelling.
+I have been selected as a Lilly Teaching Fellow and was a finalist for UMass' Distinguished Teaching Award.

 How can journalists use data to find stories?
 How can they tell stories through data?
 This hands-on course provides students with the knowledge and skills necessary to begin gathering, analyzing and visualizing interactive, data-driven stories.
 Students will work in small groups to tackle questions pertaining to ethical data sourcing, data analysis and making data meaningful for the public.
 They will also produce their own exciting and thought-provoking digital news stories.
 Prior experience with advanced statistics, web design or computer programming is neither assumed nor necessary, and course content will adapt to students' collective skills.
 However, a willingness to experiment, learn new technologies and embrace iteration in a cooperative environment is a must.